Why Your Small Business Needs Customer Success

 A series of practices that focus on retaining happy customers and reducing churn.
 Although this concept is commonly seen in businesses that rely on recurring revenue, such as SaaS, customer success can be applied to any kind of business.

 Many small companies don't have a customer success strategy in place and limit their efforts to customer service, which is good, but not enough.
-Customer service is a passive strategy, you solve customers' problems.
+Customer service in small businesses is a passive strategy, you solve customers' problems.
 Customer success is a proactive approach, you anticipate future needs.

 What are the benefits of customer success?